ITS Mass Email Communication Policy

 Email or web-based mailing lists are a very effective and efficient means of university-wide communication.
 Voluntary or "opt-in" mailing lists for university-wide communication or communication to a substantial subgroup (all staff, all students, all faculty or some combination thereof) may be requested by faculty and staff members at Queen's University.
 Web-based mailing lists represent an effective means of communicating information to very large groups with minimal resource usage as thousands of copies of a single message are not sent to everyone's mailbox.
 Instead, individuals interested in the information on a specified topic voluntarily elect to view the mailing list home page.
 For more information on email and web-based Mailing List Services, please visit the Mailing List Services Home page.

-Please note that subscribing individuals to your mailing list without their permission or consent, if you do not have a working relationship with them based on your role or function at Queen's, is a violation of the Queen's University Computer User Code of Ethics.
+Please note that subscribing individuals to your mailing list without their permission or consent, if you do not have a working relationship with them based on your role or function at Queen's, is a violation of the Queen's Acceptable Use of Information Technology Resources Policy.

 Administrative Necessity